Farah5977/intern-repo/clean_code.md

 ### How did refactoring improve code readability?
 Refactoring the `calc(a, b)` example into `calculateRemainingSeconds(totalMinutes, usedMinutes)` immediately made the intent of the function clear.
 The new names explain that the function works with minutes and converts them to seconds, then returns the remaining time.
 As a result, the code is easier to scan, requires fewer comments, and is safer to maintain because each variable’s meaning is obvious.

+---

+## Writing Unit Tests for Clean Code

+### How do unit tests help keep code clean?
+Unit tests encourage me to write small, focused functions with clear inputs and outputs.
+To make a function testable, I have to avoid hidden side effects and keep the logic simple, which aligns with clean code principles.
+Tests also act as living documentation: by reading the test names and expectations, another developer can quickly understand how a function is supposed to behave.

+### What issues did you find while testing?
+When I started writing tests for `calculateRemainingSeconds`, I realised that the original version did not handle negative values or situations where `usedMinutes` was greater than `totalMinutes`.
+The tests for those edge cases either produced negative results or unexpected behaviour.
+Refactoring the function to throw an error for negative inputs and clamp the remaining time to zero made the behaviour clearer and more reliable.
+The tests now verify these cases, so if I accidentally break the logic in the future, the failing tests will alert me immediately.